Our team is composed of dedicated and professional experts, with a deep understanding and unyielding ethics.

 Leg. doc. Åsa SCHLYTER, Sweden.

-Board members hold their position for two years.
+Board members hold their position for four years.

 Thereafter the assignment can be renewed.